Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 ## Conclusion

-In this article, I took a closer look at what it means to be a better leader---and that it all starts with being clear about one's followership:
+In this article, I took a closer look at what it means to be a better leader—and how it all starts with being clear about one's followership:

 * Everyone follows something
 * Leadership can't be taken but only be given